b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 ```

 First, we obtain the pairs of group names that we will compare later
 (`pairs`).
-In the next few lines we use for comprehension to obtain the
+In the next few lines we use comprehension to obtain the
 p-values.
 Since each element of `pairs` vector is a tuple (e.g. `[("spA",
 "spB"), etc.]`) we assign its elements to `a` and `b` (`for (a, b)`) and pass
 them to `df` to get the values of interest (e.g. `df[!, a]`).
 The values are